eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 After you run the command, you can find the captured diagnostics files under your `HOME` directory in the `~/.codewind/diagnostics/<timestamp>` folder.

+To remove all collected diagnostics from your system, issue the command `cwctl diagnostics remove`.

 For more information about the `cwctl diagnostics` command, type `cwctl help diagnostics`, or see the [diagnosticsCli documentation](https://github.com/eclipse/codewind-installer/blob/master/README.md#diagnosticsdg).

 <!--